testwarez-python-workshop/testwarez-python-workshop/README.md

 ### Branches
 - pycharm - introduction to PyCharm
 - import - how imports work in Python
-- basics - Python basics and exercises
+- basics - python basics and exercises
+- pytest - introduction to pytest
 - advanced - diving deep into Python

 ## Slides